wqlparallel/test/docs/proposals/reliable-message-delivery.md

 - When cloudcore restarts or starts normally, it will check the resourceVersion to avoid sending old messages.

-- During cloudcore restart, if some objects are deleted, the delete event may lost at this time.
+- During cloudcore restart, if some objects are deleted, the delete event may be lost at this time.
 The SyncController will handle this situation.
 The object GC mechanism is needed here to ensure the deletion: compare whether the objects stored in CRD exist in K8s.
 If not, then SyncController will generate & send a delete event to the edge and delete the object in CRD when ACK received.